liferay/liferay-docs/devGuide/en/chapters/08-mobile-sdk.markdown

 ### Sending Android Requests Using Batch Processing

-The Mobile SDK also allows sending requests using batch processing, which can be much more efficient in some cases.
+The mobile SDK also allows sending requests using batch processing, which can be much more efficient in some cases.
 In summary, batch processing executes a series of program jobs without needing manual intervention.
 For example, suppose you want to delete 10 blog entries at the same time; instead of making one